 Brand advocacy allows companies to increase online visibility by engaging employees, partners and fans in social media communication.
 And though most individual advocates don’t have thousands of followers, there are a couple of key similarities between their sharing activity and that of recognized influencers.

 The first similarity relates to interests.
 Industry influencers are followed by people who are interested in the brands, products, and topics they communicate about.
 By enabling companies to tap into advocates’ personal networks, brand advocacy allows companies to reach receptive audiences with similar interests.
 They can do this in the same way that they engage with industry influencers.

 The second similarity concerns trust.
 Influencers build a reputation over time, earning the trust of social media audiences.
 Brand advocacy too is one you build on trust.
 Audiences are more likely to trust company content that advocates share because they know the person in question.

 Connecting and building relationships with industry influencers is one of the best ways of boosting reach and credibility on social media – but it is not the only way.
 Brand advocacy too is based on mutual interests and trust, which is why companies should never underestimate the influence individual social media users can yield when engaged in a brand advocacy initiative.

 Find out more about leveraging brand advocacy for employees via social media

-To find out more about how to leverage brand advocacy for employees, and to read case studies on how companies such as Microsoft have launched brand advocacy programs on a global scale, check out our white paper Employee Advocacy: The Next Frontier in Digital Communication as well as other Sociabble publications.
+To find out more about how to leverage brand advocacy for employees, and to read case studies on how companies such as Microsoft have launched brand advocacy programs on a global scale, check out our white paper, Boosting Employee Advocacy in a Changing World, as well as other Sociabble publications.